Associate Professor of Practice

 University of Pennsylvania

-I am in my eighth year as a teaching-track faculty member at the University of Pennsylvania, and am director of the Masters of Computer & Information Technology program.
+I have been a teaching-track faculty member at the University of Pennsylvania since 2010, and am co-director of the Online Masters of Computer & Information Technology program.

 Prior to joining Penn, I completed a PhD in Computer Science at Columbia University, where my research focused on software testing.
 Before that, I worked as a professional software developer in Boston, San Francisco, and London after earning a BS in Computer Engineering from Boston University.